personinblack/black/README.md

 20 is the delay between each animation frame and elements are the frames in order.
 */
-final Element myFirstLiveElement = new LiveElement(
+final Element mySecondLiveElement = new LiveElement(
     myPlugin,
     20,
     myFirstElement, mySecondElement, myThirdElement